 This might seem harmless since your custom

-set files are within your gem, but actually anyone who requires this gem will not be able to bring in the ERB or Set classes provided by Ruby’s stdlib.
+set files are within your gem.
+However, this is not harmless, anyone who requires this gem will not be able to bring in the ERB or Set classes provided by Ruby’s standard library.

 The best way to get around this is to keep files in a different directory under

 lib.
 The usual convention is to be consistent and put them in the same folder name as your gem’s name, for example

 Requiring files relative to each other

 Gems should not have to use

 __FILE__ to bring in other Ruby files in your gem.
 Code like this is surprisingly common in gems: